UBC-Thunderbots/Software/docs/architecture-and-design.md

 ## Observer Design Pattern
 The Observer Design Pattern is useful for letting components of a system "notify" each other when something happens.
-This saves us having to waste CPU time polling components for updates.

-Read [https://www.geeksforgeeks.org/observer-pattern-set-1-introduction/] for more information.
+Read [https://www.geeksforgeeks.org/observer-pattern-set-1-introduction/] for a general introduction to the pattern.

-We use the Observer Design Pattern to connect all our top-level modules in the system as shown in the [Architecture Overview](#architecture-overview).
-The components can notify each other and provide data whenever it is available.
-For example, the [AI](#ai) will "observer" the [Backend](#backend) so that when the backend gets new information, it can notify the [AI](#ai) and the [AI](#ai) can choose to take action with the new data.
+Our implementation of this pattern consists of two classes, `Observer` and `Subject`. `Observer`'s can be registered with a `Subject`, after which new values will be sent from each `Subject` to all of it's registered `Observer`'s.
+Please see the headers of both classes for details.
+Note that a class can extend both `Observer` and `Subject`, thus receiving and sending out data.
+In this way we can "chain" multiple classes.

+### Threaded Observer
+In our system, we need to be able to do multiple things (receive camera data, run the AI, send commands to the robots) at the same time.
+In order to facilitate this, we extend the `Observer` to the `ThreadedObserver` class.
+The `ThreadedObserver` starts a thread with an infinite loop that waits for new data from `Subject` and performs some operation with it.

 ## C++ Templating
 While debatably not a design pattern depending on who you ask, templating in C++ is a powerful tool that is very useful to understand. [https://www.geeksforgeeks.org/templates-cpp/] gives a great explanantion and example.